mwbeene/blender-git-pipeline/README.md

 This folder contains .blend files that contain common materials that will be shared across different models.
 The textures subfolder contains any texture dependencies.

 ### Models
-The models contains subfolders for individual assets.
-Each folder contains the .blend and any unique dependencies and resources.
+The models folder contains subfolders for individual assets.
+Each subfolder contains the .blend and any unique dependencies and resources.
 These models may link to materials in the in the materials folder if they use any common materials.

 ### Sets
 Sets are .blend files that contain links to multiple models that need to be exported together into a project-ready format.
 If multiple models share the same material from the materials folder, their dependencies will only be included once to prevent duplicated data.
 The exports folder contains gltf and/or glb files ready for your application.